cameronb123/FSND-capstone/README.md

 The application is hosted on Heroku, at the address https://capstone-cameron-barker.herokuapp.com.
 Users can interact with the application using a tool such as cURL or Postman, and the below endpoints.

+To obtain the JWT required for role-based access, users must login at https://capstone-cameron-barker.herokuapp.com/login.
+The accounts are:
+- Casting Assistant: assistant@cameroncasting.com
+- Casting Director: director@cameroncasting.com
+- Executive Producer: producer@cameroncasting.com
+The password for these accounts will be provided in the submission comments for the project.

 ### Endpoints

 ```js